MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed) and [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed).

 The changes are summarized here as well as instructions for upgrading your existing programs.
-Read more about these changes on the [qsharp devblog](https://devblogs.microsoft.com/qsharp).
+Read more about these changes on the [Q# dev blog](https://devblogs.microsoft.com/qsharp).

 ## Q# language syntax
 This release adds new Q# language syntax: